eli64s/readme-ai/docs/docs/examples/platforms/bitbucket/README-Bitbucket.md

 ### ⚫ Installation

-Build tictac-ai from the source and intsall dependencies:
+Build tictac-ai from the source and install dependencies:

 1. **Clone the repository:**